apache/mina-sshd/docs/internals.md

 > The SSH server may send an SSH_MSG_USERAUTH_BANNER message at any time after this authentication protocol starts and before authentication is successful.

-The code contains a `WelcomeBannerPhase` enumeration that can be used to configure via the `ServerAuthenticationManager.WELCOME_BANNER_PHASE` configuration key the authentication phase at which the welcome banner is sent (see also the `ServerAuthenticationManager.DEFAULT_BANNER_PHASE` value).
+The code contains a `WelcomeBannerPhase` enumeration that can be used to configure via the `CoreModuleProperties#WELCOME_BANNER_PHASE` configuration key the authentication phase at which the welcome banner is sent (see also the `CoreModuleProperties#DEFAULT_BANNER_PHASE` value).
 In this context, note that if the `NEVER` phase is configured, no banner will be sent even if one has been configured via one of the methods mentioned previously.

 ## `HostConfigEntryResolver`